 Department: Humanities • Phone: 570-740-0540 Program of Studies Leading to the A.S.
-Degree

-The program fosters a strong foundation in the craft of writing.
-It is designed to expose students to the varied styles of creative and professional composition while providing a sound, academic foundation for further study and career opportunities in writing and related fields of communication.
-The program focuses on an understanding and appreciation of grammar and the English language, with styles used in different media based on audience and purpose.
-This degree provides an intense two-year course of study that prepares Professional Writing majors for transfer to a four-year college or university - ready to do advanced, upper-division work.
+Degree guage, with styles used in different media based on audience and purpose.
+This degree provides an intense two-year course of study that prepares Professional Writing majors for transfer to a fouryear college or university - ready to do advanced, upper-division work.
 The production of grammatically sound writing is stressed.
 Students will have an opportunity to study and compose writings in a variety of styles and for varied media types.
 Students who successfully complete the AAS degree in Professional Writing by attaining a minimum 3.0 grade point average will be prepared to transfer to a four-year institution.